shilpasweth/RepData_PeerAssessment1/PA1_template.md

 ##  Max.   :806.00   2012-10-06:  288   Max.   :2355.0
 ##                   (Other)   :15840
 ```
+Hence the new dataset doesnt contain anymore NAs.

 ## Are there differences in activity patterns between weekdays and weekends?
 Adding weekend/weekday column to table